simonsteinberg/dev_prompts_python/README.md

-# dev_prompts_python
+# DevPromptsPython
-Prompts to speed up Python development
+Prompts to speed up your Python development.